By Paola Pascual on Mar 21, 2023 6:15:00 AM

-Should I add a comma after the email greeting?
+Should you add a comma after the email greeting?

-Should you write a comma after "Hi"?
 Technically, yes, but nobody does (and, to be honest, it looks a bit odd to most people).
 The theory says that when you address a person by adding their name in the middle of a sentence, you should surround it with commas (e.g. "As I told you yesterday, Jack, you need to work harder!").
 In grammatical terms, it's called vocative.
-However, since most people leave out the comma in the email greetings, it has become the standard.
-So, short answer: don't put a comma after "Hi" or "Hello" :-)
+However, since most people leave out the comma in email greetings, it has become the standard.
+So, short answer: don't add a comma after "Hi" or "Hello" :-)

 These conventions are different in different languages, and they're just that –arbitrary agreements.
 There is really no explanation for it (I know, languages are fun sometimes).

 You have quite a few options when it comes to choosing the right greeting for your email.
 To make the best decision, you will need to ask yourself the following questions: